 So here's the plot: The mystic master receives a telephone call from Sir CLIVE BENTLEY, asking him to come at once.
 Faster than QUICKSILVER can run to the loo, Strange is next seen stepping out of a British taxi (presumably having grabbed the fastest 'plane to England) and paying off the driver.

 However, turns out it wasn't Bentley, but rather BARON MORDO in disguise who'd summoned Strange - who has now stepped into a trap.
 Here we see what seems to be yet another infamous discrepancy between what artist STEVE DITKO drew, and what writer STAN LEE scripted.

 It looks to me that Strange is trapped between a pair of mystic candles, the incense of which paralyzes him.
 When the candles have burned out, Strange's life will also end.
-However, Stan's scripting seems to indicate that Strange's predicament is caused by but a single candle.
+However, Stan's scripting seems to indicate that Strange's dire predicament is caused by only a single candle.
 It's just as well it wasn't four candles, or we could've found ourselves in the middle of the classic sketch by the TWO RONNIES.

 Mordo returns to gloat over Strange's death, and - on discovering him still alive - mentally saps his will, making him his slave.
 But then the real Strange turns up, and reveals that Mordo had only enslaved his mental projecto-image, as he's just stepped off the 'plane from America.
 Only his ethereal self could've arrived so quickly, explains Strange.